juju/docs/src/en/models-cmr-scene-2.md

 ## juju status

-The `juju status` command provides a summary of what offers have been made.
+The `status` command provides a summary of what offers have been made.
 Here we'll apply it to the model 'cmr-model-1' in the 'lxd-cmr-1' controller:

 ```bash
 juju status --relations -m lxd-cmr-1:cmr-model-1